-The example above shows that an X20 Pro is connected in Bootloader Mode, which allows the radio to be updated.
+The example above shows that an X20 is connected in Bootloader Mode, which allows the radio to be updated.

 The Firmware, Bootloader, internal RF ISRM module, SD card or eMMC (Radio Internal Storage) Audio files, and the flash memory System Bitmaps versions are shown.
-The Firmware and System Bitmaps versions are shown as being greater than the current stable versions.
-The bootloader version is up to date, but the RF ISRM module and audio files are out of date.
+The Firmware version is shown as being out of date.
+The bootloader version, the RF ISRM module, the audio files and the system bitmaps are up to date.